martinsaravia/pyFSI/README.md

 Note that closing the file after creation is expensive, so it is preferred to let it opened.

+### Running from PyCharm allrun.py cannot find pyFSI
+This does not happen if we run from the command line as `python3 allrun.py`

+#### Solution
+Start PyCharm from a terminal in which .bashrc has added the folder where pyFSI is located to PYTHOPATH.

 ## Tickets
 * Fix the file limit problem.

+## Installation of preCICE and Calculix